jmcalalang/f5-automation-toolchain-lab/docs/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An icontrollx package can be installed via the BIG-IP API, or through the GUI, we are going to install this through the API with `Step 2: Upload DO Extension RPM BIGIP1`.
+An icontrollx package can be installed via the BIG-IP API, or through the TMUI, we are going to install this through the API with `Step 2: Upload DO Extension RPM BIGIP1`.

 Installing the rpm package through the API with Postman requires a few variables in the collection which have already been set on your behalf (size of package and name).
 However you need to select the package to be installed, these have been downloaded for you and are in the `Downloads` folder of your jump host.